- Pertussis (Whooping Cough) is an infection that causes severe coughing.

-Several years ago, it became clear that too many teens were getting “whooping cough”, also known as pertussis.
-Although your child got vaccinated for whooping cough when he/she was a young child, the protection often wears off by the time they are ready to go to middle school.
+Many years ago, it became clear that too many teens were getting “whooping cough”, also known as pertussis.
+Although children got vaccinated for whooping cough when they were young, the protection would often wears off by the time they are ready to go to middle school.
 That’s why middle schools and high schools have had lots of students with this disease.
 Due to the rise in the number of cases of pertussis, teens now get a booster shot with tetanus and diphtheria (Tdap) at age 11-12 years old.

 What is pertussis and how do people get it?